-The Ijen volcano in Indonesia is famed for spewing blue molten sulfur, and has the largest such flames in the world.
-The blue flames are visible only at night, and were known previously only to local sulfur miners who work the night shifts there.
-When it got featured in National Geographic a couple of years ago, word gradually got out about this unusual place.
+The Ijen volcano in Indonesia is famed for spewing blue molten sulfur and has the largest such flames in the world.
+The blue flames are visible only at night and were known previously only to local sulfur miners who work the night shifts there.
+When it got featured in National Geographic a couple of years ago, the word gradually got out about this unusual place.

-I had been looking forward to climb this volcano and see the blue flames, though as bad luck would have it I got struck by the good old traveller’s curse the day before I was meant to hike up.
-A German potato meal seems to have been the culprit: I woke up suddenly in the middle of night, ran desperately to the toilet, and threw up everything (and worse).
+I had been looking forward to climbing this volcano and seeing the blue flames, but as luck would have it I got struck by the good old traveller’s curse.
+A German potato meal seems to have been the culprit: I woke up in the middle of the night, ran desperately to the toilet, and threw up everything (and worse).
 I was sick like a dog, and when morning came I felt like I could barely walk.

 I wanted to see ash and sulfur spew from a volcano, and was less keen on seeing… other… things… spewing… from… my body (okay, TMI).
 Luckily I was able to delay my hike to Ijen for a day so that I could rest and recover.

 While my hotel was decidedly a dump, at least the surroundings were very nice.
-The hotel was in a cute mountain village near the volcano, which had a small coffee factory and little rows of worker housers with vegetable gardens in front.
-Although my room was musty and the food bad, I tried best as I could to nurse myself back into shape.
+The hotel was in a cute mountain village near the volcano, which had a small coffee factory and little rows of worker houses with vegetable gardens in front.
+Although my room was very musty and the food at the hotel restaurant very bad, I tried best as I could to nurse myself back into shape.
 A visit to some nearby thermal springs later in the day helped in reviving myself and finding new reasons to live.
-Finally my stomach stopped moaning and with a 24 hour delay I was now ready to go to Ijen volcano.
+Finally, my stomach stopped moaning and with a 24-hour delay, I was now ready to go to Ijen volcano.

 Our jeep left at 1 a.m.
 After we got dropped off at the national park our guide wasted no time in hitting the trail.
-He was in fact rushing up the mountain so fast that I quickly lost track of him, so myself and two other travellers from France were fending for ourselves from this point on.
-I was glad that I had waited a day to make this ascent; if I had been even just slightly sick I would clearly not have made it, as it was a stiff 2 hours of climbing.
+He was actually rushing up the mountain so fast that I quickly lost track of him, so myself and two other travellers had to fend for ourselves from this point on.
+I was glad that I had waited a day to make this ascent; if I had been even just slightly sick I would clearly not have made it, as it was a stiff climb.

 Either I’ve just started cooking meth, or I’m about to head into a volcano crater…

 The night sky was full of stars and I could faintly see the Milky Way.
 The closer we got to the top, the more I could smell the sulfur in the air.
 I tried to breathe through my bandana, though this seemed to have little effect.
-Once at the crater itself, we were issued gas masks which made breathing here a little easier and much healthier.
+Once at the crater itself, we were issued gas masks which made breathing a little easier.

 It was another 20 minutes of descent down into the crater.
 I could already see the blue flames below, as well as the fumes blowing upward alongside it.
 The flashlights and headlamps shining in different directions along the path made it look like we were astronauts on an expedition on another planet.

 After a bit of a rest, I hiked back up to the crater rim to get there for the 5 a.m. sunrise.
 The reveal was spectacular; I could now see the yellow sulfur rocks below next to a beautiful azure crater lake that we had been completely oblivious to at night.
-As I learned later, this lake consists of pure sulphuric acid, so it might not exactly be recommended for a swim.
+As I learned later, this lake consists of pure sulphuric acid, which makes it less than recommended for a swim.

-Seeing Ijen is quite an adventure, and I found it more exciting than seeing the nearby Mount Bromo — this volcano is the main tourist attraction in East Java, though while undeniably stunning Bromo doesn’t have the same air of mystery (and no blue flames!).
-As with many sights in developing countries, it does feel a little strange to be at Ijen for fun while other people toil away there day after day just trying to scrape together a living.
-Hopefully the working conditions for the miners will improve.
+Ijen is quite an adventure.
+I found it more exciting than seeing the nearby Mount Bromo, which is the main tourist attraction in East Java.
+But as with many sights in developing countries, it does feel a little strange to there for fun while other people toil away there day after day just trying to scrape together a living.

-My visit to Ijen definitely stayed with me for some time… both figuratively and literally, as my clothes continued to smell of sulphur even after laundry.
-But it was a small price to pay for visiting such an extraordinary place…
+My visit to Ijen definitely stayed with me for some time.
+I mean this both figuratively and literally, as my clothes continued to smell of sulphur even after laundry, but it was a small price to pay for visiting such an extraordinary place.

 WHERE: Kawah Ijen volcano, East Java, Indonesia

-HOW: I tried to research how to do this independently but it seemed quite complicated, and in retrospect this would have been unlikely to have given a better experience.
+HOW: I tried to research how to do this independently but it seemed quite complicated.
 A guided tour is an easier option: most tours are offered in combination with a visit to Mount Bromo, and I booked mine in Yogjakarta.
-I paid about 700,000 rupiah for a 3-day tour, though park entrance fees and various other extras almost doubled this amount; when comparing prices check if a tour includes everything or if you have to pay surcharges later.
+I paid about 700,000 rupiah for a 3-day tour, though park entrance fees and various other extras almost doubled this amount; when comparing prices check if a tour has everything included or if you have to pay surcharges later.